 The Development of the Ibbotson Institute

-According to the memoirs of Thomas Hammond, in "about 1901" (more likely in 1898), two young men of the village drew his attention to the fact that there was in Hebden no place where the young people of the village could meet.
+According to the memoirs of Thomas Hammond, some 40 or so years later in "about 1901" (more likely in 1898), two young men of the village drew his attention to the fact that there was in Hebden no place where the young people of the village could meet.
 Realising that the Ibbotson Apprenticing Charity had all but died out, a formal request was made to the Charity Commissioners in April 1899 to ask if it could be used for the building and maintenance of a village institute.
 According to Hammond, although there was opposition from some of the trustees, many of the villagers appended their signatures to the petition.
 On the 20th September 1901 the Charity Commissioners agreed that the assets could be transferred to the "Charity of Robert Ibbotson for Institute and Apprenticing".
 In the interim, a Reading Room was established in Thruskill Cottage, which was open for four hours in the evening, and had a membership of 25 strong.
 This was probably active from about 1899 to 1903.

 The current terms of the charity as set out on the Charity Commission website are: "The net income is to be applied towards putting out or apprenticing to some useful trade or occupation any deserving and necessitous child or children bona fide resident in Hebden township.
 Any part of the income not so applied shall be used in or towards the maintenance of the institute or reading room, or rooms built out of the fund of the charity mentioned in clause 17 of the scheme of the 20th September 1901."